rrmhearts/WCL/README.md

 ![WCL](img/framework.png)

 ## Reproducing

 To run the code, you probably need to change the Dataset setting (dataset/imagenet.py), and Pytorch DDP setting (util/dist_init.py) for your own server enviroments.

-The distribued training of this code is base on slurm enviroments, we have provide the training scrips under the script folder.
+The distribued training of this code is base on *slurm enviroments*, we have provide the training scrips under the script folder.

 In this code, we adopt a hidden dimension of 4096 and output dimension 256 for the projection head (we use 2048 and 128 in our paper) since we found the performance can be further improved a little bit.